wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

     ```

 1. Define the Advance Throttle Policy containing the required conditions in WSO2 API Manager.
 To do this follow [Adding a new advanced throttling policy](https://apim.docs.wso2.com/en/latest/learn/rate-limiting/adding-new-throttling-policies/#adding-a-new-advanced-throttling-policy)
-1. Conditional throttle policies are an advance set of API and Resource level policies.
-Thefore you need to define the required policy to apply in the OpenAPI definition.
-To do that, define `x-wso2-throttling-tier` extension with the Advance Throttle Policy name you defined in API Manager in above step.
+1. Conditional throttle policies are an advanced set of API and Resource level policies.
+Therefore you need to define the required policy to apply in the OpenAPI definition.
+To do that, define `x-wso2-throttling-tier` extension with the Advance Throttle Policy name you defined in API Manager in the above step.
 This extension can be defined in both API and Resource levels.

     ```yaml tab="API level sample"
     x-wso2-basePath: /petstore/v1